 It really inspired me to study and understand more about exploratory tourism and how to develop ideas for more sustainable options.
 Such incredible sites have to be protected and preserved, at all costs.

 How to get there:

 Ok, that’s the hardest part.
 Arriving and Leaving El Nido usually involves a true journey.
-I flew from Cebu to Puerto Princesa, Palawan’s capital (the flight cost me 69 dollars).
+I flew from Cebu to Puerto Princesa, Palawan’s capital, and the flight cost me 69 dollars.
 There are direct flights to El Nido, but they were too expensive.

 The van leaves you in the station at El Nido and from there you can either take a tricycle or walk to your hostel since everything is pretty close.
 I walked everywhere.